 For many older employees, retiring at age 65 has become a thing of the past.
 They’re in good health and want to continue to work part-time.
 However, due to inflation and economic conditions, many employees who are eligible to retire plan to work at least part-time so they have a more predictable income.

 Semi-retired employees also want to receive health benefits.
 Senior workers are used to the robust health benefits they received as full-time employees.
 They know that as they age, they’ll probably need dental and vision services.
 This may include dental crowns and bridges or cataract surgery and prescription eyeglasses.
 But regular Medicare does not cover these expenses.

-However, employers can offer semi-retired workers access to individual dental and vision insurance plans.
-A good insurance plan is essential.
-Employees need a plan that covers preventive exams and offers discounts on other procedures.
-Plus, a plan that includes benefits toward materials such as contacts and eyeglasses.
+However, employers can offer semi-retired workers access to individual dental and vision insurance plans available online through a reputable carrier.
+Employees will need a plan that covers preventive dental exams and offers discounts on other necessary procedures.
+Plus, they’ll want vision benefits for exams, contacts and eyeglasses.

-Many full- and part-time employees don’t have dental or vision insurance.
-Often, employers can only afford to offer basic medical insurance, which usually doesn’t cover preventive dental or vision exams.
-What’s wrong with that?
-Plenty.
+There also are many people who don’t have dental or vision insurance.
+Often, it’s because they work for a small business that can only afford to offer basic medical insurance.
+But that benefit probably doesn’t cover preventive dental or vision exams.
+That’s a problem.

 Millennial employees are discovering that they need dental and vision coverage to take care of their growing families.
 Younger workers, known as Generation Z, have found they need insurance because their parents’ plans no longer cover them.

 Employers can help employees in both groups get access to dental and vision coverage.
 That’s what individual insurance is all about.
-The individual signs up for it and pays for it, working directly with the insurance company.
+The individual signs up and pays for it, working directly with the insurance company.
 Individual plans also have options that include dependent family members.
-It’s the best way non-traditional employees can take care of their dental and vision health, and spend less for costly procedures.
+It’s the best way for these employees to take care of their dental and vision health, and spend less on costly procedures.